education.vic.gov.au

 Collaborative planning

-Collaborative planning can involve a single teacher and an EAL teacher working together, or a team of teachers and an EAL teacher working together.
-Planning can be done at the curriculum or unit planning level, and take place during the implementation of the program, to allow for changing student learning needs.
+Planning is a key element in the implementation of an EAL program.
+Planning can be done at the curriculum or unit planning level and should continue throughout the implementation of the program to allow adjustments for changing student learning needs.

 Classroom/subject teachers have knowledge of: